-Lastly, the Department of Energy gave a Seal of Excellence to 10 stations for providing consistent quality service to the motoring public, and three of them were Shell Stations.
+Lastly, the Department of Energy gave a Seal of Excellence to 10 stations, three of which were Shell stations, for providing consistent quality service to the motoring public.

 IMPACTING LIVES AND UPLIFTING COMMUNITIES

 At Shell Pilipinas, we understand that sustainability is ultimately about people.
 A sustainable future is one that is diverse, equitable, and inclusive - where everyone is enabled to prosper and progress to their full potential.
 This is what Powering Lives is hinged upon.